HUANGLIZI/HUANGLIZI.github.io/_pages/about.md

 Hi!
 I’m Zihan, a first-year Ph.D. student at [University of Washington](https://www.washington.edu/), Seattle, advised by Prof. [Paul Kinahan](https://rad.washington.edu/radiology-personnel/kinahan/) (IEEE Life Fellow, FAAPM, FSNMMI, FAIMBE).
 And I received my Master degree from the [Department of Computer Science](https://cs.illinois.edu/), [UIUC](https://illinois.edu/) in 2023.

-My research focuses on Large Multimodal Model (LMM) including vision-language model, self-supervised learning, and medical image analysis.
+My research focuses on the Multimodal Large Language Model (MLLM) including the vision-language model, self-supervised learning, and medical image analysis.
 I am committed to helping doctors or researchers carry out quantitative analysis and treatment planning for tissues and organs of the human body by combining deep learning with medical images.

 <!--**Actively looking for 2024 Summer Internship, I'd be delighted to engage in further conversation if you are interested.**-->